Skyscanner/backpack-ios/CONTRIBUTING.md

 ### Accessibility
 Our design system tries to deliver accessible components.
 When designing your component make sure the accessibility of your component is considered.

-At a mimimum you should consider the following
+At a mimimum you should make sure your component meets the following criteria:

 * Colour contrast meets AA standard
 * Required accessibility labels are passed to the component
 * Screen readers can interact with the component
+* The component can scale when the font-size increases

 ### Stories
 Each component needs to be visually documented in our example app.
 Make sure to add a new entry and showcase your component in each of its different states and variants.